A New Design For A Miniature Clay Sculpture!

 I decided it would be a town atop a hill, with a narrow, steep street, an assortment of houses, enormous (in miniature) stone walls, all crowned with a castle at the top.
 Want to see how it’s going?
 Take a look….

 I know it’s kind of hard to tell what is going on with everything one color.
 When it is finally dry and properly painted, the details will pop up.
 It sure is taking longer to create than expected!
 The process is slow: first I have to measure, and cut the wood frame work, fitting it like a puzzle.
 Then assemble it, glue it, and wait for it to dry.
-Then comes the clay, apply it, shape it, carve it, sand it, on and on.
-Then I have to wait days for each new piece to dry.
+Afterward comes the clay, apply it, shape it, carve it, sand it.
+I have to wait days for each new piece to dry.
 Once it is all done, then the painting and shading starts.
-I have been working on this piece for nearly a month now.
+I’ve been working on this piece for nearly a month now.
 And it’s not that big – the base is only 3-3/4″ x 4-3/4″.

 I have been thinking up other towns or collection of buildings I could do in miniature, and I have come up with a few that would be fun but challenging to recreate.
 What buildings do you think I should do?